 REPORT ON THE ANNUAL FINANCIAL STATEMENTS

-We have audited the annual financial statements of DZ PRIVATBANK S.A. (the “Bank”), which comprise the balance sheet as at 31 December 2019 and the profit and loss account for the financial year that ended on this date, as well as the notes to the financial statements, which summarise significant accounting policies.
+We have audited the annual financial statements of DZ PRIVATBANK S.A. (the “Bank”), which comprise the balance sheet as of 31 December 2020, the statement of comprehensive income, the statement of changes in equity and cash flow statement for the financial year ending on this date as well as notes to the financial statements comprising a summary of significant accounting policies.

 BASIS OF THE AUDIT OPINION

 We performed our audit in accordance with the EU Regulation No. 537/2014, the Audit Law (“Law of 23 July 2016”) and the International Standards on Auditing (“ISA”) which are accepted for Luxembourg by the Commission de Surveillance du Secteur Financier (“CSSF”).
 Our responsibility pursuant to the EU Regulation No. 537/2014, the Law of 23 July 2016 and the ISAs accepted for Luxembourg by the CSSF is described in more detail in the section “Responsibilty of the auditor for the audit”.
 We are also independent of the Company as required for conformity with the “International Code of Ethics for Professional Accountants, including International Independence Standards” issued by the “International Ethics Standards Board for Accountants” (the IESBA Code) which is accepted by the CSSF for Luxembourg, and in accordance with the professional rules of conduct which we have to adhere to in relation to the annual audit, and we have fulfilled all other professional duties in accordance with these rules of conduct.
 We believe that the audit evidence which we have obtained is sufficient and is appropriate to provide a basis for our audit opinion.